 Between 2009 and 2013, more than 14,000 fatal crashes involving heavy trucks commercial vehicles occurred.
 According to National Highway Traffic Safety Administration’s (NHTSA) statistics, these crashes killed more than 15,000 people.
 Of these catastrophic accidents, tires factored into 198 of those crashes and 223 deaths.
 While tire blowouts may not represent the most prevalent cause of accidents on highways and roadways, it does present a dangerous and often unnecessary risk for motorists.
+Our defective tire accident lawyers explain if tire blowout risk increases with rising speed limits.

 In October 2014, National Highway Traffic Safety Administration’s (NHTSA) Office of Defects Investigation (ODI) opened an investigation into 2014 Michelin XZA 295/60/R22.5 tires due to 7 consumer complaints and a police accident report that detailed catastrophic failures of the tires.
 The police report detailed an accident where a vehicle-carrying commercial truck suffered a tire failure, left the roadway, and overturned onto its side.
 At the time investigators believed that there was a problem or defect with the Michelin tire that caused it to be more prone to failure than other similar models.